sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 But maybe you only have 7 Stamina points left in your deck, and you don't want your character to be incapacitated.
 You have a couple options:

-Taking Harm tokens reduce the dice result by 3 and taking Wound tokens reduce the dice result by 6.
+ * Take a Harm token to reduce the dice result by 3
+ * Take a Wound token to reduce the dice result by 6

-You could subtract the dice result by **3** and take **1 Harm token**.
+For example, you could subtract the dice result by **3** and take **1 Harm token**.
-Thus you would split the 7 into:
+Thus you would split the dice result of 7 into:
  * 4 Stamina points
  * 1 Harm token

 You could even do that twice, subtracting a total of 6 from the dice result to take 2 Harm tokens.
-Thus you would split the 7 into:
+Thus you would split the dice result of 7 into:
  * 1 Stamina point
  * 2 Harm tokens

 Another option would be to take a Wound.
 You could subtract **6** from the dice result to take **1 Wound token**.
-Thus you would split the 7 into:
+Thus you would split the dice result of 7 into:
  * 1 Stamina point
  * 1 Wound token

+Note: as described later, taking Wound and Harm tokens can sometimes also cause loss of Stamina points.

 ## Stamina / Exhaustion